QuickBirdEng/XCoordinator/README.md

 To achieve this behavior, every Coordinator has its own `rootViewController`.
 This would be a `UINavigationController` in the case of a `NavigationCoordinator`, a `UITabBarController` in the case of a `TabBarCoordinator`, etc. When transitioning to a Coordinator/Router, this `rootViewController` is used as the destination view controller.

-### 🏁 Using XCoordinator right from the start
+### 🏁 Using XCoordinator from App Launch

-To use coordinators right from the launch of the app, make sure to create the app's window programmatically in `AppDelegate.swift` (Don't forget to remove `Main Storyboard file base name` from `Info.plist`).
-Then set the coordinator as the root of the window's view hierarchy in `AppDelegate.didFinishLaunching`.
+To use coordinators from the launch of the app, make sure to create the app's `window` programmatically in `AppDelegate.swift` (Don't forget to remove `Main Storyboard file base name` from `Info.plist`).
+Then, set the coordinator as the root of the `window`'s view hierarchy in the `AppDelegate.didFinishLaunching`.

 ```swift
 @UIApplicationMain